odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 | Trade Openness | -1.42 | -5.26 | -3.00 | 0.864 | 0.463 | I(1) |
 | GDP Growth | -3.10 | -5.03 | -3.00 | 0.177 | 0.463 | I(0) |

 **Note:** CV denotes the 5% critical value.
+The ADF test has a null hypothesis of a unit root (non-stationarity), while the KPSS test has a null hypothesis of stationarity.

-ADF results indicate that ln(FDI), ln(Brent), and Trade openness are non-stationary in levels but stationary in first differences.
+ADF results indicate that ln(FDI), ln(Brent), and Trade Openness are non-stationary in levels but stationary in first differences.
 GDP growth is stationary in levels.
 KPSS results broadly support these findings.
 Given this mixture, ARDL is appropriate because it:

 - Accommodates I(0) and I(1) regressors
 - Does not require pre-differencing